 - Seared Mahi-Mahi with Strawberry Mint Salsa

-- 1 lb strawberries (washed, stems removed, and halved)
+- 1 pound strawberries (washed, stems removed, and halved)

 - extra coconut oil for greasing pans

-Place the strawberries in a saucepan over medium heat.
+- Place the strawberries in a saucepan over medium heat (if using frozen strawberries instead of fresh, add 1 tablespoon of water to the saucepan).
 Once the berries begin to bubble and boil, drop the heat to medium-low.
 Continue cooking, stirring occasionally, until the berries have softened and the liquid has reduced by about half.
 It should take around 20 minutes.

 - The riper the berries, the more the strawberry flavor will come through.